-- 12. The City and the Union are committed to ensuring a diverse, equitable, and inclusive City workforce.
-For the term of this Agreement (effective July 1, 2019 June 30, 2022), there shall be a Committee on Diversity, Equity, and Inclusion established to discuss issues in the workplace for City employees represented by the Union related to diversity and an equitable and inclusive City workplace. - The Committee on Diversity, Equity, and Inclusion shall meet quarterly to discuss issues related to training needs, recruitment, retention, and promotional opportunities, such as potential barriers in employment for City employees represented by the Union.
-The City shall release up to a maximum of six (6) Union members to participate in the Committee on Diversity, Equity and Inclusion. - 14.
-The City shall make available on its website annual reports on discipline, probationary releases, and Performance Improvement Plans prepared pursuant to the Mayor's Executive Directive 18-02 Ensuring a Diverse, Fair, and Inclusive City Workforce.
-Upon request of the Union and mutual agreement of the parties, the City shall provide additional reports on workforce demographics for employees represented by the Union.
+- The City and the Union are committed to ensuring a diverse, equitable, and inclusive City workforce.
+There shall be a Committee on Diversity, Equity, and Inclusion (DEI Committee) established to discuss issues in the workplace for City employees represented by the Union related to diversity and an equitable and inclusive City workplace.
+The City shall release up to a minimum of six (6) Union members to participate in the DEI Committee. - The Committee on Diversity, Equity, and Inclusion shall meet quarterly to discuss issues related to training needs, recruitment, retention, and promotional opportunities, such as potential barriers in employment for City employees represented by the Union.
+The Union shall develop an agenda, which shall be distributed to the City's DEI Committee members at least five (5) calendar days before each meeting.
+The DEI Committee shall meet on a quarterly basis during the term of this Agreement. - 14.
+The DEI Committee may discuss issues of diversity, equity, and inclusion in City employment including, but not limited to, the recommendations in the June 2021 "Report